vikasrs4u/Chat-On/README.md

 ### Features of the App:

-1) Easy sign up process powered by Firebase Authetication.
+1) Easy sign-up process powered by Firebase Authentication.

-2) App lets you Login with your email and password.
+2) The app lets you Login with your email and password.

-3) All the logged in user gets the message in realtime.
+3) All the logged in user gets the message in real-time.

 4) Clean and beautiful UI screens.